 - Check out book blogging events like readathons to get your reading mojo going

-Whether you want to Travel the World in Books, visit literary destinations or meet authors in real life, make time to read and create your own Book Bucket List and achieve those reading goals!
+Whether you want to Travel the World in Books, catch up with the classics, visit literary destinations or meet authors in real life, make time to read and create your own Book Bucket List and achieve those reading goals!

 Pin for Later